 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During September 15th-21st, 2016 we did not sample for TTHM's and HAA5's and therefore cannot be sure of the quality of our drinking water during that time.
+In the 2nd Quarter of 2017 we were required to sample for 28 Synthetic Organic Compounds (SOC'S).
+Due to laboratory error seven of these were not analyzed in the compliance period resulting in a Monitoring/Reporting Violation and therefore cannot be sure of the quality of our drinking water during that time.